phunterlau/phunterlau.github.io/_posts/2022-06-11-25_horses_and_beyond.md

 > "a heap is a specialized tree-based data structure which is essentially an almost complete[1] tree that satisfies the heap property: in a max heap, for any given node C, if P is a parent node of C, then the key (the value) of P is greater than or equal to the key of C."

-We want a max heap to conclude the top three horses in this problem, so we can build the heap by:
+We want a max heap to conclude the top three horses in this problem, so we can build the heap as:

 * insert the first 5 races for top 3s;
 * insert one more race for all top 1s;